UnlyEd/next-right-now/concepts/presets.md

 - Each preset lives in the same NRN Github repository, but in a distinct **branch**.
 - Each preset has its own dedicated demo and "how to install" documentation.

-> Presets are **opt-in**, meaning that you, as a developer, get to choose which one you use.
+> Presets are **opt-in**, meaning that you, as a developer, get to choose which one to use.
 >
 > This decision is **up to you** only, and you will likely choose the preset that matches the closest your business needs/requirements.